 1. Participate in an interview with the Study Abroad Adviser for Denmark prior to the application deadline.
 Please call 847-467-6400 to schedule.

-2. Complete an NU Study Abroad Application by the appropriate deadline.
+2. Complete an NU Study Abroad Application by the January 15th application deadline.
 Please note that there is an early deadline for DIS fall/full year applicants.